UK-Generations-Study/Schema_and_Derivation_Utils/README.md

     - Replacing `StudyID` with `TCode`.
     - Aggregating and deriving combined date fields.
-    - Removing pii and date componenents.
+    - Removing pii and date components.

 - Each pseudo-anon schema keeps a reference back to the raw schema (via $defs), so you can trace where fields came from.